 either the lumber or the mill.
 The fire also burned Jens Rasmussen's barns, granary.

-mill was built in 1901-02 on the south shore of the pond just
+larger mill was built in 1901-02 on the south shore of the pond just

 below the icehouse.
 The mill was sold to Maxwell Lumber Company.